leooooii/Web3d-Collection/readme.md

 ### ✨ Features
 - Real-time ball movement with physically accurate collision responses.
 - Interactive dynamics allowing users to experiment with motion.
-- Demonstrates concepts like velocity, friction, and object bounding.
+- Demonstrates concepts like velocity, and object bounding.
 - Built to explore physics libraries and custom collision algorithms.

 A simple yet engaging sandbox for physics experimentation.